 Are you interested in collaborating with academic and applied experts to address pressing issues of public concern?
 APSA’s Research Partnerships on Critical Issues program provides grants to political scientists for collaborative, research-based projects aimed at advancing the public good.

-The Research Partnerships for Critical Issues program has two central goals:
+The Research Partnerships on Critical Issues program has two central goals:

 - To demonstrate the value of political science to the public to policymakers and to the broader community through publicly-engaged research.

-- To bring higher ed-based political scientists into conversation with policy-oriented scholars across ideological and geographic lines.
+- To bring higher ed-based political scientists into conversation with practitioners and policy-oriented scholars across ideological and geographic lines.

-- Bring together researchers with divergent ideological orientations, perspectives, and methodological priors to deepen our understanding and suggest ways forward on areas where debate is stagnant or polarized.
+- Bring together experts with divergent ideological orientations, perspectives, and/or methodological priors to deepen our understanding and suggest ways forward on areas where debate is stagnant and/or polarized.

-- Share their research and findings with policy makers, the public, and political science faculty and students in ways that encourage interaction and engagement.
+- Share their research and findings with policy makers, stakeholders, and the general public.

 RPCI applications must include the following components:

-- RPCI Project Proposal including the following components:
+- RPCI Project Proposal (3 page single-spaced maximum):

-- Inclusivity Statement (1 page maximum).
-Describe how the selection of topics and personnel demonstrates a commitment to ensuring an inclusive conversation that reflects the diversity of the Association and our profession.
+- Discussion of inclusivity.
+This may include an explanation of how the selection of PIs and partners demonstrates a commitment to ensuring an inclusive conversation that reflects the diversity of the communities affected by the issue, and of our profession.

-- Budget: Include a 1-page budget for your project.
+- Budget: Include a 1-page line-item budget for your project.